 This pump requires little service due to its rugged, minimum-maintenance design.
-However, if it becomes necessary to inspect or replace the wearing parts, follow these instructions which are keyed to the sectional views (see Figures 1, 2, 3, 4 and 5) and the accompanying parts lists.
+However, if it becomes necessary to inspect or replace the wearing parts, follow these instructions which are keyed to the illustrations (see Figures 1 through 5) and the accompanying parts lists.